LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

 - 21844 flow priorities for ingress or egress flow groups greater than 0 and for any transfer flow group.
 - Rx queue delay drop.
-- Rx queue LWM (Limit WaterMark) configuration.
+- Rx queue available descriptor threshold event.
 - Host shaper support.

 Limitations